kasramozafari9-collab/typingmind-matplotlib/README.md

 Example prompt:

-- Draw a sine wave with matplotlib
+- Draw a sine wave with

 - Draw a bar chart with previous data in matplotlib